-Recipients must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with 2 CFR Part 200.
-Applicants should anticipate that progress reports will be required to follow the nonbudgetary components of the Research Performance Progress Report (RPPR) template/format.
+Recipients must submit quarterly financial reports, semi-annual, progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements.
+Applicants should anticipate that progress reports will be required to follow the non-budgetary components of the Research Performance Progress Report (RPPR) template/format.
 General information on RPPRs may be found at www.nsf.gov/bfa/dias/policy/rppr/.
 Future awards and fund drawdowns may be withheld if reports are delinquent.